 Traxxas Battery Basics

 These terms refer to the materials and chemistry within the battery.
-Nickel batteries (NiMH, NiCd) have cells with the familiar “cylinder with a button on top” construction and a metallic case.
-Lithium batteries (LiPo, LiIon, LiFe) are usually constructed of flat cells stacked together.
+Nickel-Metal Hydride (NiMH) batteries have cells with the familiar “cylinder with a button on top” construction and a metallic case.
+Lithium Polymer (LiPo) batteries are usually constructed of flat cells stacked together.
 The cells may be encased in heat-shrink to form the final pack, or enclosed in a “hard case.”
-Traxxas Power Cell LiPos use a “semi-rigid” design that is durable and allows greater battery capacity in a pack of a given size.
+Traxxas iD Power Cell LiPos use a “semi-rigid” design that is durable and allows greater battery capacity in a pack of a given size.

 NiMH = Nickel-metal hydride